orpatashnik/StyleCLIP/README.md

 **neutral text**: 'a photo of a' + custom input
 **target text**: 'a photo of a' + custom input

-The attribute is controlled by (neutral, target) pairs: smile (face, smiling face), gender (female face, male face), blond hair (face with hair, face with blond hair), Hi-top fade (face with hair, face with Hi-top fade hair), blue hair (face with eyes, face with blue eyes).
+The attribute is controlled by (neutral, target) pairs: smile (face, smiling face), gender (female face, male face), blond hair (face with hair, face with blond hair), Hi-top fade (face with hair, face with Hi-top fade hair), blue eyes (face with eyes, face with blue eyes).
 More examples could be find in this [video](https://www.youtube.com/watch?v=5icI0NgALnQ).

 **manipulation strength**: positive value means moving the image toward target direction.